2022–23 VCU Rams men's basketball team

 The 2022–23 VCU Rams men's basketball team represented Virginia Commonwealth University during the 2022–23 NCAA Division I men's basketball season.
 They were led by sixth-year head coach is Mike Rhoades and played their home games at the Siegel Center in Richmond, Virginia as a member of the Atlantic 10 Conference.
+They finished the season 27–8, 15–3 in A-10 play to win the regular season championship.
+They defeated Davidson, Saint Louis, and Dayton to win the A-10 tournament championship, their first since 2015.
+As a result, they received the conference's automatic bid to the NCAA tournament as the No. 12 seed in the West region.
+There they lost to Saint Mary's in the first round.

-VCU won their first Atlantic 10 men's basketball tournament title since 2015 and their first Atlantic 10 regular season title since 2021.
+On March 29, 2023, head coach Mike Rhoades left the school to take the head coaching position at Penn State.
+That same day, the school named Utah State head coach Ryan Odom the team's new coach.

 Previous season

 The Rams finished the 2021–22 season 22–10, 14–4 in A-10 play to finish in a tie for second place.
 As the No. 3 seed in the A-10 tournament, they lost in the quarterfinals to Richmond.
 The Rams received an at-large bid to the National Invitation Tournament, their first since 2008, where they defeated Princeton before losing to Wake Forest in the second round.